 The claim was made in 2021 when the current 1/1/21 -1/1/22 policy was in force with the 1/1/20 retroactive date, so the current 1/1/21 – 1/1/22 policy would respond.

 Let’s suppose the physician had the following occurrence policies:

 1/1/20 – 1/1/21

 The occurrence happened in 2020, so the 1/1/20 – 1/1/21 policy would respond even though the claim was reported in 2021.

 Desert Mountain Insurance is an independent insurance agency able to contact multiple carriers so you have a wider choice of options in coverage and price.
 CALL US if you have any questions about your malpractice insurance or fill out our questionnaire for a quick and free quote!

 Tail (otherwise known as an Extended Reported Period) is required to allow continued reporting of claims after a claims-made policy is canceled.
 In the above example, if the claims-made policy was canceled on 1/1/21, tail coverage would be necessary to have coverage for claims that may not yet have been asserted.
 Imagine that in 2023, another patient alleges that a surgery that was performed in 2020 caused an injury.
 In this case, there would be no coverage unless tail coverage was purchased.

 In summary, there are advantages to both policy types.
 When deciding which type is best for your practice, there are many things to consider, not the least of which is cost.
 Desert Mountain Insurance has over 20 years working with the healthcare industry.
-Our professionals will review with you the pros and cons of each policy type so you can make an informed decision of what it right for your practice and your bottom line.
+Call us and our professionals will review with you the pros and cons of each policy type so you can make an informed decision of what is right for your practice and your bottom line.
 For a free quote on your professional liability policy, please complete a questionnaire!